s-humphreys/prometheus-proxy/README.md

 ##### App Registration

-If using an App Registration, you must set the following environment variables prior to running the service:
+If using an App Registration, you must set the following args must be set prior whilst running the service:
-- `AZURE_TENANT_ID` (required) - the Azure tenant ID.
+- `--azure-tenant-id` (required) - the Azure tenant ID.
-- `AZURE_CLIENT_ID` (required) - the client ID of the App Registration.
+- `--azure-client-id` (required) - the client ID of the App Registration.
-- `AZURE_CLIENT_SECRET` (required) - the client secret of the App Registration.
+- `--azure-client-secret` (required) - the client secret of the App Registration.

 ##### User-Assigned Managed Identity (workload identity)